hectorcanovas/euclid_documentation/euclid_documentation_hcanovas.rst

 imaging into merged mosaics, which can contain multiple different observations.
 All products associated with these mosaics are organized by Tile ID in the archive.

-This package provides the astroquery interface to the metadata and datasets provided by the `European Space Agency Euclid Archive <https://eas.esac.esa.int/sas/>`_ using a TAP+ REST service.
+This Python module provides an Astroquery API to access to the metadata and datasets provided by the `European Space Agency Euclid Archive <https://eas.esac.esa.int/sas/>`_ using a TAP+ REST service.
 TAP+ is an extension of Table Access Protocol (TAP_) specified by the International Virtual Observatory Alliance (IVOA_).